cadia-lvl/MOSI/README.md

     * libffi-dev: `sudo apt-get install -y libffi-dev`

 * On ubuntu might have to run `sudo apt-get install python3-dev`
-* cd into MOSI, make a python virtual environment within the MOSI dir `python3.6 -m venv py36`
+* Now, cd into MOSI, make a python virtual environment within the MOSI dir `python3.6 -m venv py36`
 * Activate venv using `source py36/bin/activate`
+* Conda venv is fine as well.
+Python 3.6 is good, the platform has been tested on Pthon 3.8 as well but using it might lead to some version conrtol and tinkering when installing the requirements.
+Should you run into any errors while installing requirements, it is usually due to some version mixup, easily fixable by changing versions of python or in requirements.txt.
 * Install Python requirements using `pip3 install -r requirements.txt`
     * ffmpeg (or avconv)